Jalen Nailor

-Jalen Nailor (born March 2, 1999), nicknamed "Speedy", is an American football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Michigan State.
+Jalen Rasheed Nailor (born March 2, 1999), nicknamed "Speedy", is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Michigan State Spartans.

-Early life and high school career
+Early life

 Nailor attended Bishop Gorman High School in Las Vegas, Nevada.
 In high school, Nailor played football and ran track, winning four state titles.
 Nailor recorded 28 touchdowns and over 2,000 yards in his high school career including 12 touchdowns, 41 receptions, and 807 yards in his senior year.
-After originally being committed to Arizona State, Nailor decommited after Sun Devil's head coach Todd Graham was fired.
-Nailor, a three-star recruit, would instead chose to play at Michigan State University.
+After originally being committed to Arizona State, Nailor decommitted after Sun Devil's head coach Todd Graham was fired.
+Nailor, a three-star recruit, would instead choose to play at Michigan State University.

 College career

-In his collegiate career, Nailor played in 28 games with Michigan State.
-Throughout his career, Nailor tallied stats of 86 receptions, 1,454 yards, and 12 touchdowns.

-In 2020, Nailor led the Big Ten in yards per catch while being the runner-up in 2021.
+In 2020, Nailor led the Big Ten Conference in yards per catch while being the runner-up in 2021.
 In 2021, in a game against Rutgers, Nailor put up a career high 221 yards with three touchdowns.

-At the end of his collegiate career, Nailor declared for the 2022 NFL Draft.
+In his college career, Nailor played in 28 games with Michigan State.
+Throughout his career, Nailor tallied stats of 86 receptions, 1,453 yards, and 12 touchdowns.
+At the end of his collegiate career, Nailor declared for the 2022 NFL draft.